YashBhalodi/chessnote/README.md

 ## Project Philosophy

 This project adheres to a strict set of engineering guidelines focused on creating professional, enterprise-grade software.
 We practice **Test-Driven Development (TDD)**, maintain a comprehensive test suite, and prioritize a clean, stable, and well-documented public API.

+## Technical Documentation

+For a deep dive into the parser's architecture, execution flow, and design decisions, please see our comprehensive **[Technical Documentation](./docs/README.md)**.
+This is the best resource for developers looking to contribute to the project or understand its inner workings.

 ## Roadmap & Contributing